RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-4.22.md

 ## Control Statement

+The information system provides access from a single device to computing platforms, applications, or data residing on multiple different security domains, while preventing any information flow between the different security domains.

+## Control Objective

-Provide access from a single device to computing platforms, applications, or data residing in multiple different security domains, while preventing information flow between the different security domains.
+Determine if the information system provides access from a single device to computing platforms, applications, or data residing on multiple different security domains, while preventing any information flow between the different security domains.

 ## Control guidance

-The system provides a capability for users to access each connected security domain without providing any mechanisms to allow users to transfer data or information between the different security domains.
-An example of an access-only solution is a terminal that provides a user access to information with different security classifications while assuredly keeping the information separate.
+The information system, for example, provides a desktop for users to access each connected security domain without providing any mechanisms to allow transfer of information between the different security domains.

-## Control assessment-objective

-access is provided from a single device to computing platforms, applications, or data that reside in multiple different security domains while preventing information flow between the different security domains.